-In this blog, we walk you through the key stages of creating a medical device prototype—from concept to final creation—ensuring your idea turns into a viable, regulatory-compliant medical product development.
+In this blog, we walk you through the key stages of creating a medical product prototype—from concept to final creation—ensuring your idea turns into a viable, regulatory-compliant medical product development.

 A medical device prototype is an early, testable version of a medical product used to evaluate its design, functionality, usability, safety, and regulatory feasibility before full-scale manufacturing.
 It serves as a physical or digital model that helps engineers, clinicians, and stakeholders understand how the device will perform in real-world medical environments.